rhizomik/BESDUI/README.md

 ## Results

-Currently, the SDEBM has been applied to the following tools:
+Currently, the BESDUI has been applied to the following tools:

 * **[Rhizomer](/Results/Rhizomer)**: a semantic data exploration tool.
 * **[Virtuoso](/Results/Virtuoso)**: the faceted browser for the Virtuoso RDF data store.